okikio/ai-typescript-check/README.md

 3. Enter the official API URL `ts-check.okikio.dev` and click "Find Plugin".
 4. ChatGPT will then walk you through the steps of installing the plugin, if it's not yet on the store.
 5. Create a new chat using GPT-4 with Plugins.
-6. Enable the "Typescript Twoslash API" plugin and start.
+6. Enable the "Typescript Code Analyzer API" plugin and start.

 ## Usage

-### ChatGPT Plugin

 #### Prompt